xaprb/story/exampleSite/content/slides/apron/index.md

 ![](nasa-53884-unsplash.jpg# db fr w-50 ml4)

-This slide illustrates one way to create a two-column layout with an image in the right-hand side.
+This slide illustrates a simple way to create a two-column layout with an image in the right-hand side.

+(I'll show you a better way next, but this illustrates the utility of the CSS pseudo-image-classes in the URL fragments).

 Simply shrink the image to 50% width, float it right, set its display to block, and add margin to the lefthand side to prevent text from touching it.